 I’m obsessed with eggs for breakfast.
 But sometimes I need a break from eggs.
 Overnight oats are the perfect no-cook breakfast alternative.

-For more of my favorite overnight oat recipes, check out protein chocolate peanut butter oats and overnight oats with yogurt.
+For more of my favorite overnight oat recipes, check out protein chocolate peanut butter oats, overnight oats with frozen fruit, tropical overnight oats, and overnight oats with yogurt.
 Or, for a high-protein breakfast without oats, chocolate yogurt.

 How to make high protein overnight oats without yogurt?